tormol/pairlock/README.md

 active: Reads see the active value, while writes mutate the inactive one before switching the active status.

+I'm no expert on lock-free programming, and I've only tested on x86_64, however the code makes liberal use of `fence(SeqCst)`.

+It can be used with any (sized) type, but wrapping them in a `Box` or `Arc` might improve performance by reducing false sharing.

 Does not have poisoning.

-Might be buggy - I'm no expert on lock-free programming, the algorithm is non-trivial and has only been tested on x86_64.

 ## Implementation details